SyncfusionExamples/Laravel-Vue3-RichTextEditor/README.md

 ## Getting started from Laravel Project

-This section describes how to add the React, EJ2 Components from scratch to the Laravel Project.
+This section describes how to add the Vue, EJ2 Components from scratch to the Laravel Project.

 ### 1. Install dependencies